 Multiple Betta Tank Setup

 Below is a list of considerations when creating a multiple betta tank setup.

-- You will need to provide plenty of hiding places which can be in the form of dense plants and natural caves.
-Betta fish generally don’t go looking for a fight, but they will need to stay out of sight of each other to avoid any provocation.
+- You need to provide plenty of hiding places which can be in the form of dense plants and natural caves.
+Betta fish generally don’t go looking for a fight, but they need to stay out of sight of each other to avoid any provocation.
 Two male bettas in a large tank with a dividing plant line will often remain on their side of the tank.

-- Using tank dividers can keep two male betta fish apart if they are becoming aggressive, and they will need to be frosted or dark in color so that they cannot see each other.
+- Using tank dividers can keep two male betta fish apart if they are becoming aggressive, and they will need to be frosted or dark in color so they cannot see each other.

 Below is a specialized betta tank by Aqueon, a popular choice when keeping more than one betta.
 The tanks themselves are not very big and can be considered too small for betta fish.
 The entire tank is 2 gallons making each compartment around 0.7 gallons.

-Although betta fish can live in a tank of this size, it is recommended that a single betta fish has a minimum 3 gallons of space.
+Although betta fish can live in a tank of this size, it is recommended that a single betta fish has a minimum of 3 gallons of space.

 Aqueon Betta Falls Tank

-What Happens If You Put A Male And Female Betta Together
+What Happens If You Put A Male And Female Betta Together?

 Young betta fish are more likely to adjust to one another without fighting, and if done correctly, they can live this way in the long term.
 Betta fish begin to show their adult coloration and aggressive behavior at around six months old, so you should be mindful of this when introducing them to each other.